News & Events

 This talk introduces the notion of the sublimation of capital, secularism, and critique in the tantric economic thought of Shérab Tendar, a contemporary Buddhist monk writing along the Sino-Tibetan frontiers of the People's Republic of China.
 His widely read and hotly debated ideas are mostly contained in what he calls a "Buddhist Economics" (Tibetan. nang bstan dpal 'byor rig pa).
 In light of this case study, this talk reflects on the broader implications of such subversions of Eurocentric models of desire and associated moral orders in what has been called the grey frontiers of global capital.

-Matthew King is Assistant Professor of Transnational Buddhism in the Department of Religious Studies at the University of California, Riverside.
+Matthew King is Assistant Professor of Transnational Buddhism in the Department of Study of Religion at the University of California, Riverside.
 His published work to date explores the social history of knowledge and material culture in Tibetan and Mongolian Buddhist monasteries during the collapse of the Qing Empire and the rise of nationalism and state socialism in Inner Asia.

 This lecture is made possible by a generous donation from Reverend Stephen J. Mather